Dynasty Warriors 6: Gameplay

 This installment varies greatly from past games in the series.
-One of the game's key additions is the Renbu system, a new way for characters to build up their attack combos.
-In previous installments in the series, combos were affected by the quality of weapon the character was wielding, with more powerful weapons allowing characters longer, more elaborate and often more powerful consecutive attacks.
-The Renbu system replaces this system with a gauge that gradually fills as you perform attacks.
-Performing attacks and dealing damage to the enemy fills the Renbu gauge, eventually earning a new rank/level, while taking damage and not attacking for a time drops the gauge; if you take a lot of damage or go for a long time without inflicting damage then the gauge may even drop back down to the previous level.
-However even at Renbu Rank 1 characters will be able to perform non-ending combos on the enemy.
-Without unlocking Renbu Ranks 3 and Infinite from the skill tree though, players can only progress to Renbu Rank 2 (with the exception of the temporary Rank Infinity acquired temporarily by collecting a certain item on the battlefield).
+One of the key additions is the Renbu system, a new way for characters to build up their attack combos.
+In previous installments in the series, combos were affected by the quality of weapon the character was wielding, with stronger weapons allowing characters longer, more elaborate and often mightier consecutive attacks.
+The Renbu system replaces this system with a gauge that gradually fills as the player performs attacks.
+Performing attacks and dealing damage to the enemy fills the Renbu gauge, eventually earning a new rank/level, while taking damage and not attacking for awhile drops the gauge.
+If the player takes too much damage or goes for a long time without inflicting damage, the gauge may drop down to the previous level.
+However, even at Renbu Rank 1, characters will be able to perform non-ending combos.
+Without unlocking Renbu Ranks 3 and Infinite from the skill tree though, the player can only progress to Renbu Rank 2 (with the exception of the temporary Rank Infinity, which is acquired by collecting a certain item on the battlefield).

 Another major addition is the skill tree, from which characters can earn higher Renbu Ranks, special abilities and improve their attributes.
 As the progression of the skill tree moves from left to right, those on the right side of the tree are harder to unlock than those on the left.
-Typically the one which unlocks Infinite Renbu is on the farthest right.
+The one which unlocks Infinite Renbu is normally on the furthest right.

 Unique movesets for each character have been largely reduced.
-Only characters who have Musou Mode receive original movesets (with the exception of Diao Chan); the rest of the characters playable only in Free Mode have cloned movesets based on the Musou Mode characters with altered properties (with the exception of Xiao Qiao, who retains her fan moveset).
-Due to the addition of Renbu system, the traditional "fourth weapon" from previous games have been removed with the three normal weapons no longer being quality-based.
-Each weapons obtained have random stats and effects implemented and the "weight system" from previous game have been replaced by weapon categories; Standard (default type), Strength (greater attack power at the cost of Renbu Gauge being kept for a smaller amount of time), and Skill (greater attack speed with low attack power).
-In addition to the new weapon system, it is now possible to block from any direction, for example, if a character is attacked from behind while blocking, they will rotate their body with their weapon in front of them to guard against the enemy's attack.
+Only characters who have Musou Mode receive original movesets (with the exception of Diao Chan).
+The rest of the characters playable only in Free Mode have cloned movesets based on the Musou Mode characters with altered properties (with the exception of Xiao Qiao, who retains her fan moveset).
+Due to the addition of the Renbu system, the traditional "fourth weapon" from previous games has been removed and the three normal weapons are no longer quality-based.
+Each obtained weapon has random stats and effects implemented and the "weight system" from previous games has been replaced by weapon categories; Standard (default type), Strength (greater attack power at the cost of Renbu Gauge being kept for a smaller amount of time), and Skill (greater attack speed with low attack power).
+In addition to the new weapon system, it is now possible to block from any direction.
+For example, if a character is attacked from behind while blocking, they will rotate their body with their weapon in front of them to guard against the enemy's attack.
 This eliminates the need to quickly stop blocking, change direction, and press the guard button again.
-Unlike previous games, horses can be found by obtaining saddles randomly dropped from boxes or beaten officers.
+Unlike previous games, horses can be found by obtaining saddles randomly dropped from boxes or defeated officers.
 These horses can gain levels, skills, and some can even change into the legendary Red Hare, although this is very rare.